aviq777/Elf-Proof/README.md

 - Share sightings with family
 - Save to your device photo gallery

+### Settings
+- Customize your elf with a name and photo
+- Upload a picture of your specific elf for AI reference
+- View premium status and usage limits
+- Restore purchases

+### Premium (via RevenueCat)
+- Free users get 2 photos and 1 video
+- Premium unlocks unlimited sightings
+- $4.99 lifetime purchase

 ## How It Works

 1. **Home Screen**: Choose between creating a photo or video sighting